Common questions about backyard burning

-You can also refer to Council's A-Z guide on hazardous waste disposal, which outlines if and how you can dispose of these unwanted items at Council's waste management facilities.
+You can also refer to Our A-Z guide on hazardous waste disposal.
+This guide outlines if and how you can dispose of these unwanted items at our waste management facilities.

 I live in a residential area, can I burn in my yard?

-You are not allowed to burn dead and dry vegetation in the open in a residential area, including in incinerators and bonfires.
-Council encourages property owners to recycle or re-use vegetation by methods such as mulching, composting, or as fuel for domestic heating.
+You are not allowed to burn dead and dry vegetation in the open in a residential area.
+This includes incinerators and bonfires.
+We encourage property owners to recycle or re-use vegetation by methods such as mulching, composting, or as fuel for domestic heating.

-Council provides a waste collection service that includes garden organics (green lid bin) every fortnight from Eurobodalla Shire residents who live within our domestic collection area.
-You can also take your green waste to one of Council's waste management facilities instead of it being burned.
+We provide a waste collection service that includes garden organics (green lid bin) every fortnight from Eurobodalla residents who live within our domestic collection area.
+You can also take your green waste to one of our waste management facilities instead of burning it.

-The Regulation does allow for some exemptions for small fires - including cooking or barbequing - and for recreational purposes such as camping, scouting, and picnicking.
+The Regulation does allow for some exemptions for small fires.
+This includes cooking or barbequing - and for recreational purposes such as camping, scouting, and picnicking.
 This covers items such as fire-pits, braziers, pizza ovens and barbeques.

 When operating such equipment, you should ensure that:

 - a responsible adult is in direct supervision at all times